Dynatrace/ace-box/user-skel/ansible/roles/app-easytravel/Readme.md

 # app-easytravel

-This currated role can be used to deploy easytravel demo application on the acebox.
+This currated role can be used to deploy easytravel demo application on the ACE-Box.

 ## Using the role